LeastAuthority/fleece/README.md

 It's possible that over the course of fuzzing you may discover many thousands of crashing inputs.
 The convention here is to tackle these one at a time.

-To debug, the convention here is to add a "triage test" which will run the crashing inputs back through the fuzz function that produced them to see if they're still crashing.
+To debug, add a "triage test" which will run the crashing inputs back through the fuzz function that produced them to see if they're still crashing.
 This also has the benefit of acting as a regression test when combined with a with a simple assertion at all inputs are no longer crashing, and retaining the crashers in version control.

 Here's the triage test corresponding with our example above: